n1ved/ncrypter/README.md

 ```$ sudo apt-get install python```

 ## usage notes
-  * do not use whitespace instead please use hyphone (-)
+  * do not use whitespace instead please use hyphen (-)
-  * text limit is 30 charecters
+  * text limit is 150 charecters